linda-seiter/cmsc115_2252/week3/week3_lesson.md

 - **Statement Coverage:** Every statement is executed at least once.
 - **Decision Coverage:** Every decision results in a true outcome and a false outcome at least once.
 For example, the decision `if (isSunny && isWeekend)` requires two test cases: one for a true outcome and another for a false outcome.
 - **Condition Coverage:** Every condition in a decision results in a true outcome and a false outcome at least once.
 The decision `if (isSunny && isWeekend)` consists of a compound boolean expression with two conditions: (1) `isSunny` and (2) `isWeekend`.
-While decision coverage only requires two tests, condition coverage requires at least three due to Java's logical operator short-circuiting.
+Each must have both a true outcome and a false outcome.
 - **Loop Coverage:** Each loop is executed zero, one, and two or more times.

 It's crucial to recognize that code coverage does not guarantee effective testing; it merely indicates the extent of code that has been executed by the tests.